microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 2. Create a new project with the dsPIC33CK512MPT608 as the device.
 3. Open MCC Melody.

-4. Add the Crypto Authentication Library.
+4. Add the Crypto Authentication Library (CAL).

     <img src="./images/add_cal.jpg" height="400" alt="Add CAL">

 5. Open the Easy View to see the CAL settings.
-See the **CAL Settings** section below fo an explanation on each setting.

 6. In the "Device" dropdown, select "Internal Secure Subsystem."